open-telemetry/opentelemetry-java-instrumentation/docs/safety-mechanisms.md

 # OpenTelemetry Java Agent Safety Mechanisms

-This document outlines the safety mechanisms we have in place to have confidence that the Java agent can be attached with a very low chance of affecting a user's app in a negative way, for example introducing crashes.
+This document outlines the safety mechanisms we have in place to have confidence that the Java agent can be attached to a user's application with a very low chance of affecting it negatively, for example introducing crashes.

 ## Instrumentation tests